-Sometimes it's hard to swallow your pride and ride in the back seat.
-And sometimes it's even harder to spend even more time with your co-workers.
-But you have to think of carpooling like this: If your car gets 25 miles per gallon with one person, then it effectively gets 50 miles per gallon if two people are riding in the same car.
+Carpooling is a great way to save money.
+If your car gets 25 miles per gallon with one person, then it effectively gets 50 miles per gallon with two people riding in the same car.

-If you're always the one doing the driving, it should be no problem to split the cost of gas with your co-riders.
-Alternately, each person in the carpool should take a turn driving, so that fuel costs even out among the group.
+If you're the one doing the driving, request to split the cost of gas with your co-riders.
+Alternately, each person in the carpool could take turns driving so that fuel costs even out among the group.

-Gas Savings: Up to $450 per year, depending on how aggressively you currently drive.
+Gas Savings: Up to $450 per year, depending on your driving habits.

-Before you heard out for the day, check Google Maps or Waze to see live traffic conditions in metro areas and find the least-congested (and thereby most fuel-efficient) route to take.
+Before you head out for the day, use Google Maps or Waze to check out live traffic conditions around your metro areas.
+Apply this information to find the least-congested (and thereby most fuel-efficient) route to take.

 You drive to the grocery store to pick up eggs for breakfast.
 Then you head back out to drop by the bank an hour later.
 Then you realize that you need to go to the post office.
 Sound familiar?

-Not planning your route can cause a whole lot of back and forth driving, which wastes gas and keeps your engine from reaching peak efficiency.
-Instead, reach for a pen and paper (or use your smartphone) in the morning, write down all the errands you're planning for the day, and get them done all while your car is warmed up to maximize your MPG and minimize unnecessary extra trips.
+A lack of planning can cause a lot of back and forth driving.
+Not only does this waste time, but it also keeps your engine from reaching peak efficiency.
+Instead, reach for a pen and paper or use your smartphone to write down all the errands you're planning for the day.
+Get them done in one go to maximize your MPG and minimize unnecessary trips.

 Gas Savings: $210 per year (By avoiding three extra 14 mile round-trips to town per week)

-Have you ever driven all the way to the store just to pick up one or two things only to find that those 150-pound wall hangers you were looking for were sold out?
-Stop doing that!
-If you're not sure if a store carries a product that you want, give them an old fashioned and gas-free phone call.
+Have you ever driven all the way to the store to pick up one or two things only to find that they’re sold out?
+That wastes gas and costs you money.
+If you're not sure whether the store carries the exact product you want, give them an old-fashioned – and gas-free – phone call.
 They'll be happy to tell you if it's in stock and you know you won't be wasting a trip.

 Gas Savings: $120 or more (assuming 8 mile round trips to the store, three times a week) depending on how often you go shopping and how far you live from the store.